Beirut Travel Guide

 Beirut at Night © Ahmad Moussaoui

-The capital of Lebanon, Beirut is a surprisingly beautiful city, home to a multi-cultural society.
-Sometimes, white roses sit in the bullet holes of Martyrs Square statues, a reminder to citizens and guests of the dividing lines and meeting points of the city's tumultuous past and flourishing present.
+Capital of Lebanon, Beirut is a surprisingly beautiful city and home to a multicultural society.
+White roses sit in the bullet holes of statues in Martyrs Square, a reminder of the dividing lines and meeting points of the city's tumultuous past and flourishing present.

-Beirut has not been left untouched by the recent surge in terrorist activity.
-Tragically and ironically, Beirut suffered devastating twin suicide bombings the day before Paris was attacked in November 2015.
-While the city has weathered this storm, as it has many before it, tourists are advised to be cautious and aware of travel and consular warnings.
+The city isn't left untouched by recent terrorist activity.
+Tragically, Beirut suffered devastating twin suicide bombings the day before the Paris attack in November 2015.
+While the city has weathered the storm, tourists are advised to be cautious and wary of travel and consular warnings.